-The True Story Behind the Movie 'Chappaquiddick'
+The True Story Behind 'Chappaquiddick'

 A grand jury also looked into the case, and on April 1970, it was concluded that there was not enough evidence to indict Kennedy on any charges.

 The accident’s run in the courts thus ended, but it would keep coming up throughout Kennedy’s life.
 A TIME-Harris poll published in the Aug.
 8, 1969, issue found that while 68% of Americans agreed that “the same thing could have happened to anyone,” at the same time 40% agreed with that his reaction “showed that he should not be given high public trust, such as being President.”
 (On that last question 45% disagreed, and 15% were unsure.)
-It dogged him during failed presidential runs in 1972, 1976 and 1984.
+It dogged him during his failed presidential run in 1980 and contributed to his decisions not to run for president in 1972, 1976 and 1984.
 “NOBODY DROWNED AT WATERGATE,” some bumper stickers read.
 A TIME analysis of whether he could win in 1972 deduced that he couldn’t carry the Midwest because of the question of what a married man was doing in a car with a single woman in the first place.
 On the 1980 presidential campaign trail, Jimmy Carter made a dig at Kennedy by saying he had never “panicked in a crisis” — thought to be a coded reference to Kennedy fleeing the scene.

 “His self-confessed ‘inexplicable’ behavior in a moment of stress raises the issue of how he might act in a major crisis,” a TIME essay on how the public judges political scandals put it in the immediate aftermath of the event.
 “His carefully prepared and yet unsatisfying explanation leaves room for the suspicion that he was somehow trying to escape blame for his actions.”

-Note: Correction: The original version of this story misstated the timing of Robert F. Kennedy’s assassination.
-It was a year prior to the cookout, not a month.
-The original version of this story also misstated the years in which Ted Kennedy ran for President.
-He ran in 1980, not in 1972, 1976, or 1984